 Perlamantis alliberti Guerin-Méneville, 1843

 This mantis grows to about 15mm in length and is found in Iberia and southern France and in north Africa from Morocco eastwards to Libya.
 I have only found this species in my garden.
-The males come very readily to light, rarely females, at times in quite large numbers, but try as I might I cannot find them in their habitat and have not found any nymphs.
-Released males with sit for many hours on tree trunks or at the base of scrub but no searches have revealed others in these places, though I have been told that they can be found at the base of scrub.
+The males come very readily to light, rarely females, at times in quite large numbers.
+Repeated searches for them around the garden have only revealed one male - in leaf litter under Cistus and Lampanthus; I have been told that they can be found at the base of scrub.
+Released males with sit for many hours on tree trunks or at the base of scrub but no searches have revealed others in these places.
 They are very good fliers and will disappear high into the sky when released.
 Males when not totally quiescent will flicker their antennae for long periods [30+ minutes] and will also eat passing ants.

-Males appear at light in greatest numbers from mid-June through to the middle of July but some years small numbers will also appear again in October.
+In the south of Spain, males appear at light in greatest numbers from mid-June through to the middle of July, disappearing by early August, but some years small numbers will appear again in late September and October.
 Females [virgin?] have only come to light in June.
 They are always dark brown in colour.

 Geomantis larvoides Pantel, 1896

 This species is found around the Mediterranean Basin from Turkey westwards to France, Spain and from Tunisia to Morocco.
 The males are around 20mm long and the females a little larger.
-It is widespread but local in central Iberia; in the south of its range it is found only in a few localities across northern Andalucía and has been recorded from Doñana.
+It is widespread but local in central Iberia; in the south of its range it is found only in a few localities across northern and western Andalucía.
 It is a small species that runs about in rapid bursts across largely bare terrain and I have found it under open canopy mature pines with a very sparse understorey just north of the Embalse de la Fuensanta in southern Albacete and in cliff-top sandy clearings in the Pinar de Breña, Barbate, Cádiz.
-These are rush and grab predators, on the ground or in low scrub.
+Also at near 1250m on open stony ground amongst low shrubs in Castellon.
+These mantids are rush and grab predators, on the ground or in low scrub.
 They often stand in the cover of some plant, high up on their mid legs with their forelegs tucked in, or they crouch low amongst plant debris on the ground.
 They have been seen to eat small insects: hemiptera, orthoptera, neuroptera and diptera.

 It appears to have one generation a year with the adults found from June through to early August.
 The ootheca are attached to the axils of the thin stems of dwarf shrubs.